-For decades, the company has built daring new productions and the careers of stars like Placido Domingo and Beverly Sills.
-But it's now in dire financial straits.
+The opera, which built daring new productions and the careers of Placido Domingo and Beverly Sills, is fighting for its life.

-A critical meeting of its board is scheduled for Thursday.
-Its chairman has contributed $2.5 million toward plugging a deficit twice that much.
+The board chairman has contributed $2.5 million toward plugging a deficit twice that much.

-Union leader Alan Gordon warns that the singers and the orchestra could "strike and drive City Opera out of existence" if working hours and benefits are substantially cut.
+A union leader said singers and production staff are threatening to "strike and drive City Opera out of existence" if working hours and benefits are cut.

-Opera spokeswoman Maggie McKeon says in a statement that the company is "focused on moving forward with a balanced budget" to ensure that it continues to thrive.
+The opera spokeswoman said the company is "focused on moving forward with a balanced budget" to ensure that it continues to thrive.

 (Copyright 2011 by The Associated Press.
 All Rights Reserved.)